Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

   Severity points are given as High Risk: 10 points, Medium Risk: 2 points, Low Risk: 0.1 point.
   Phase factor is applied as Phase 1: 0.7x, Phase 2: 1x, Phase 3: 1x.

-  The idea behind the points by severity is we value an ability to find severe ones than not impactful ones.
+  The idea behind the points by severity is we value the ability to find severe ones rather than not impactful ones.
   The idea behind the points by phase is it would be easier to find bugs at an early phase than at a later phase.

   The final exploit score is calculated as follows: